jacobg1/php_practice/readme.md

 It will show a list of entries, each of which has a name and a number.
 Users will be able to add and delete entries.

-## Commit 1

-Create `index.php`, and put all the boilerplate HTML in it along with a line of PHP that prints out the word "test".

-## Commit 2

-Create a form that POSTs to `index.php`, containing the data necessary to create a new entry.
-Verify the data is being POSTed correctly using `$_POST`.

-## Commit 3

-Add code such that if `entries.json` exists it is loaded and parsed into an array.

-Then, add code such that the POSTed data is pushed into that array.

-Finally, encode the array and save it to `entries.json`.

-## Commit 4

-Make all the entries show up on the page using valid HTML.

-## Commit 5

-Create a form for each entry that, when submitted, deletes that entry from `entries.json`.

-Remember: forms can only GET or POST.
-How else could you "fake" it?

-Try to keep everything in one `index.php` file!

-## Commit 6

-Add code such that you don't get that "Confirm resubmission" alert after creating or deleting an entry.

 # Hints

 These are all the functions I used to make the solution.
 Your solution may be different.